The Verbier 3-D Foundation is pleased to announce German artist Karsten Födinger as our 2019 artist-in-residence.

 PILIER ERRATIQUE is the sculptural result of the artist’s “expedition” of discovering man’s relationship to nature in Alpine environments such as Verbier.
 The resulting work embodies the artist’s considerations of his surroundings in combination with the instinctive and architectural references from the artist’s oeuvre.

-There is an accompanying photographic 5km walk from La Chaux to Ruinettes as a visual journey into Karsten Födinger’s influences and artistic practice for developing the work.
-Images provided by the artist and local photographer Melody Sky.
+An accompanying photographic 5km walk from La Chaux to Ruinettes was developed with the artist Karsten Födinger and curator Alexa Jeanne Kusber as a visual journey into the artist’s influences and artistic practice for developing the work during the residency.